debruijn/random_stuff/README.md

   - divisible_by_k: a script to find remainders of dividing by 7 (or any other number) in a different way than usual
   - simulate_bingo: a script to verify the theoretical property of a horizontal win vs a vertical win in bingo

+I also include the `local` folder in here, which include scripts I keep to myself (at least for now).
+Examples of this is a collection of bash commands that I use occasionally (enough to want to reuse it, not enough to remember it).

 ## General type of content to be expected
 Going by memory of type of stuff I have done in the past and I'd like to put in here in the future:
 - Simulation of probability that for two equally good Tennis players, the player with least points scored wins.